Gornova/MarteEngine/readme.txt

 With Git this is easy and fun :D

-3. Examples
+3. Concepts

+Entity - Main object in game with render logic and update logic

+World - Useful container for all game entity, help to organize game logic in differents states (Intro, Game, Pause, etc..)

+Camera - Camera will follow an entity and scroll screen

+4. Tutorial

 In test/it.randomtower.test you can find few test

-4. Tutorial

 4.1 Hello World Marte Engine